Sub-Section H.17a: Joseph Zarrella Papers, Accession 1

 Accession 1 of the Zarrella papers contains a nearly complete collection of Catholic Worker newspapers from 1933 (the first issue) through the 1990's.
 Also included are a magazine and newspaper clippings file about Dorothy Day and the Catholic Worker Movement, photographs and recordings of Dorothy Day and a photo of Peter Maurin, and a collection of prints by Ade Bethune and Fritz Eichenberg.

-See also Sub-Section H.17b, Accession 2.
+See also Sub-Section H.17b, Accession 2; and see also Sub-Section H.17c, Accession 3.
 Click here for list of Catholic Worker newspapers in the collection.

 This Sub-Section is divided into records series.

-All items donated by Joseph and Mary Alice Zarrella, received February 2009.
+All items donated by the family of Joseph and Mary Alice Zarrella, received February 2009.